 Free parking is available out front of 212 Norseman Street and also at the back of the building.

 Pre-Meeting Social @ Mascot Brewery

 We’re expanding our networking time during the meeting, so you will have lots of opportunity to meet with fellow audio professionals while enjoying a light refreshment.

 Making an incredible vinyl record isn’t easy.
 It takes patience, attention to detail, craftsmanship and state-of-the-art equipment.

 So, how are vinyl records made?

-Viryl, innovative manufacturer of the WarmTone™ and LiteTone™ vinyl record presses, is giving you special inside access at this month’s AES member event on March 24th, 2020.
+Viryl, innovative manufacturer of the WarmTone™ and LiteTone™ vinyl record presses, is giving you special inside access at this month’s AES member event.
 Visitors to this exclusive session will get an in depth experience on mastering, plating, pressing, and packaging a vinyl record.